cdoyle1337/Windows-10_Qemu_passthrough/README.md

                 configuration: ansiversion=5 sectorsize=4096
 ```

 Note that device names like /dev/sdc should never be used, as this can change between reboots.
 Use the stable /dev/disk/by-id paths instead.
 Check by listing all of that directory then look for the disk added by matching serial number from lshw and the physical disk:
 ```
 ls -l /dev/disk/by-id/ata-ST3000DM001-1CH166_Z1F41BLC
 lrwxrwxrwx 1 root root 9 Jan 21 10:10 /dev/disk/by-id/ata-ST3000DM001-1CH166_Z1F41BLC -> ../../sda
 ```
 or try
 ```
 ls -l /dev/disk/by-id | grep Z1F41BLC
 ```

-List disk by-id with lsblk
+List disk by-id with lsblk:
 The lsblk is pre-installed, you can print and map the serial and WWN identifiers of attached disks using the following two commands:
 ```
 lsblk -o +MODEL,SERIAL,WWN